 - Automatic: Mortgage Insurance payments are removed when the balance of a home loan equals 78% of it’s “original value” (no homeowner request required)

-The small detail stating that lenders can use the home’s “original value” makes all the difference.
-Many homeowners believe that mortgage insurance payments go away based on a home’s market value.
-While sometimes true, mortgage lenders do not have to release a homeowner from mortgage insurance payments based on market value.
+Lenders usage of a home’s “original value” (purchase price or appraised value – whichever was lower at the time of property acquisition) makes all the difference.
+Many homeowners believe mortgage insurance payments go away based on market value.
+While sometimes true, mortgage lenders do not have to cancel your mortgage insurance payments based on market value (except for under option 3 above).

 Think of the Law as backstop.
-In most cases, mortgage lenders remove MI when a borrower has 20% actual equity.
-Furthermore, they typically base the equity calculation on current market value when a borrower requests it.
-However, the mortgage lender does NOT have to do this.
+In many cases, mortgage lenders may cancel mortgage insurance using market value.
+However, mortgage lender do NOT have to do this.
 So sayeth the law!
-Clients should be aware of this.

 By Jeremy House